The Ultimate Guide to Buying a Sustainable Christmas Tree

 Mulching

 One of the most common ways to recycle your Christmas tree is to turn it into mulch.
-Mulch is a great way to keep your yard trees healthy and moist during the cold winter season.
-You can use the wood chips or needles from your tree to make mulch.
+Mulch is a great way to keep your yard trees healthy and moist during the cold winter.
+You can use your tree’s wood chips or needles to make mulch.
 Spread the mulch around the base of your trees to help retain moisture and suppress weeds.

 Composting